 Facing a ticket in Hamilton doesn’t mean you’re out of options, but it does mean you have to act within a specific timeline.
 Once you’re issued a ticket by the Hamilton Police or the OPP, the clock starts ticking on your defense.
 At 50 Main Street East, the process follows a very specific path, and missing a step can result in an automatic conviction.

-The moment you bring your ticket to us, we take over the bureaucracy.
+The moment you bring your ticket to us, we take over the process.
 Our first step is filing the Notice of Intention to Appear to ensure your right to a defense is protected.
-We then file a formal request for Disclosure.
-In Hamilton, this is a critical stage where we get to see exactly what evidence the officer has, from radar calibration records to body-cam footage.
+We then file a formal request for all the evidence based on which the charge was laid.
 If we find that your right to a trial within a reasonable time has been ignored, we may also file Charter applications to have the case stayed.

 Most people don’t realize that many Hamilton cases are settled before they ever reach a judge.
-We use the pre-trial phase to meet with the prosecutors at 50 Main St. E. and leverage the weaknesses in their evidence.
+We use the pre-trial phase to meet with the prosecutor.
 This is where we work to withdraw the charges, reduce the offence, minimize penalties means reduced or no demerit points.

 If a fair agreement can’t be reached during negotiations, we move to a trial.
 This is where the heavy lifting happens.
-We represent you in open court, cross-examining the officer and presenting legal arguments to challenge the prosecution’s version of events.
-Our goal is to make sure that the burden of proof stays exactly where it belongs – on the prosecutor – while we fight for a dismissal.
+We represent you in court examining the witnesses and presenting legal arguments to challenge the prosecution’s case.
+This is crucial stage and requires thorough preparation.

 Before rushing to pay a ticket, which means pleading guilty, speak with our experienced traffic ticket specialist